Socialism in Acts

 The Apostles never displayed a good understanding of the return of Christ

 all the way up until Pentecost AD 30.
-In most of their pre-pentecost
+In most of their pre-Pentecost

 statements, it appears that they were looking for a physical restoration of